Josh Gaines

-Joshua Lamar "Josh" Gaines (born September 27, 1985) is a former gridiron football defensive end.
+Joshua Lamar Gaines (born September 27, 1985) is a former gridiron football defensive end.
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2009.
 He played college football at Penn State.

 Gaines has also been a member of the Hamilton Tiger-Cats.

 College career

 Gaines played college football at Penn State.
 After redshirting his freshman year in 2004, he made appearances in every game in 2005, backing up future Kansas City Chief Tamba Hali.
 He would finish the season with 9 tackles and was named Academic All-Big Ten.

 By the 2006 season, Gaines had moved into the starting rotation and remained the starter for the remainder of his time with the Nittany Lions.
 In 2007 Gaines helped lead the defense to a number two ranking in quarterback sacks and a seventh ranking in total defense.
 He was named a team captain for the Nittany Lions as a senior, and finished his career at Penn State with 105 tackles, 8.5 sacks and two fumble recoveries.

 He earned a Bachelor of Science in Human Development and Family Studies from Penn State in 2008.

 He is a charter member of the Eta Alpha chapter of Iota Phi Theta fraternity.